aaronfbianchi/LSaO-visualizer/README.md

 For building from macOS, FreeBSD, OpenBSD, etc:

-I'm pretty sure you can build this from other OS's pretty easily given this is a python program, but I haven't cared about how to do so and I don't have other OS's apart from Linux or Windows installed anyway.
+I'm pretty sure you can build this from other OS's pretty easily given this is a python program, but I haven't cared about how to do so since I don't have other OS's apart from Linux or Windows installed anyway.
 Nothing that a Google search couldn't solve.
 Yes, you can do it!